 The development of novel high-throughput approaches has been rapidly accelerating resulting in an array of technologies that exist side-by-side, and that should be used in a complementary manner to generate comprehensive high-impact data.
 Although the Australian screening community has readily embraced this ethos, we recognise a need to further educate our researchers on how to fully exploit these powerful tools in their research.

-This year (2018), we hosted the meeting at The John Curtin School of Medical Research at the Australian National University in Canberra.
+Last year (2018), we hosted the meeting at The John Curtin School of Medical Research at the Australian National University in Canberra.
 Our meeting covered CRISPR, RNAi, compound and 3D screening, coupled with High Content Analysis and Flow Cytometry-based screening, presented by both National and International experts in these fields.